On hyperbolic rational maps with finitely connected Fatou sets: Introduction

 Let $f_n$ be a sequence of rational maps.
-A {\em rescaling} for $f_n$ of period $p$ is a sequence $M_n \in \PSL_2(\C)$ so that $M_n^{-1} \circ f_n^p \circ M_n$ converges compactly away from a finite set to a rational map $g$ of degree $\geq 1$.
-The limiting map $g$ is called a {\em rescaling limit} (see \cite{Kiwi15}).
+A {\em period $p$ rescaling} for $f_n$ is a sequence $M_n \in \PSL_2(\C)$ so that $M_n^{-1} \circ f_n^p \circ M_n$ converges compactly away from a finite set to a non-constant rational map $g$.
+The limiting map $g$ is called a {\em rescaling limit of period $p$}.

-Rescaling limits are closely related to the tree mapping schemes (Cf. rescaling limits and dynamics on tree of spheres in \cite{Arfeux17}).
-For a stretch degeneration $f_n$ of a hyperbolic rational map with finitely connected Fatou sets, we show the rational map $g_K$ for a periodic Julia component $K$ that is constructed via quasiconformal surgery can be obtained via rescaling limit (see \S\ref{subsec:ms}): after possibly passing to a subsequence, there exists a natural rescaling $M_n\in \PSL_2\C$ for the Julia component $K$ such that